aazainjan/strava-desktop-ui/README.md

 ## Notes

-This project is front-end only, built specifically for design and UI practice.
+This project is front-end only.
+I built it specifically for design and UI practice.